rubocop/rubocop/manual/cops_layout.md

 --- | --- | --- | --- | ---
 Enabled | Yes | Yes  | 0.49 |

-This cops checks the indentation of comments.
+This cop checks the indentation of comments.

 ### Examples